DinosaursAreCute/TaskMover_3.0-Rebirth-/docs/development/BUILD_SUMMARY.md

 ## Overview

-This document provides a comprehensive overview of the TaskMover v3.0 build system, including all build components, processes, and best practices.
+This document provides a comprehensive overview of the updated TaskMover build system, including all build components, processes, and best practices.

+## Recent Updates

+- Added `.github/TaskMover.spec` as the primary PyInstaller spec file
+- Updated GitHub Actions workflow to use the new spec file
+- Created improved build scripts in the `build` directory
+- Added comprehensive build instructions in `.github/BUILD_INSTRUCTIONS.md`
+- Added version information file template

 ## Build System Architecture